 You need to have access to the top of the well casing.
 If you have a well with a buried wellhead (you have to dig a hole to access the top of the well casing), you should get a certified driller to upgrade your well by installing a pitless adapter unit.
-A pitless adapter unit allows the water pipe to exit the side of the casing below the ground surface while providing a water tight seal which prevents bacteria and soil fauna from getting into your well (see the diagram to the left).
+A pitless adapter unit allows the water pipe to exit the side of the casing below the ground surface while providing a watertight seal, which prevents bacteria and soil fauna from getting into your well (see the diagram to the left).

 Wells with pitless units have the casing extending up above the ground surface.
-Wells which have pitless adapter units have a cap that sits down over the well casing (sometimes they have three little set screws on the side of the cap to secure it).
+Wells that have pitless adapter units have a cap that sits down over the well casing (sometimes they have three small set screws on the side of the cap to secure it).

-If your water pipe(s) and electrical wires come out of a metal plate on top of the well, which has four bolts in it, you have what is called a sanitary seal (see figure to the right).
-The pump and pipe hang on a sanitary seal, so it is best not to loosen the bolts and raise this unless you are confident you will be able to properly replace it.
+If your water pipe(s) and electrical wires come out of a metal plate on top of the well that has four bolts in it, you have what is called a sanitary seal (see figure below).
+Since the pump and pipe hang on a sanitary seal, it is best to not loosen the bolts and raise this unless you are confident you are able to properly replace it.
 Instead you can access the well through the vent pipe.